platformsh/platformsh-docs/docs/src/get-started/monitor-and-troubleshoot/status.md

 +---------------+--------------+-------------+
 ```

-Assuming you want to keep admins being notified, you can add another recipient with a command like the following:
+Assuming you want to keep admins notified, you can add another recipient with a command like the following:

 ```bash
 platform integration:update <INTEGRATION_ID> --recipients '#admins' --recipients <ADDITIONAL_EMAIL_ADDRESS>